GID 36: TYPOGRAPHY

 The student will be able to:

-- demonstrate ability to use type both as a design element and a tool for communicating ideas and information in a culturally-diverse marketplace.
+- Demonstrate ability to use type both as a design element and as a tool for communicating ideas and information in a culturally-diverse marketplace.

-- demonstrate an awareness of typographic composition and layout principles and there effect on legibility and readability.
+- Demonstrate an awareness of typographic composition and layout principles and their effect on legibility and readability.

 Course Content